Fair trade: Inefficient marketing system

 One reason for high prices is that fair trade farmers have to sell through a monopsonist cooperative, which may be inefficient or corrupt–certainly some private traders are more efficient than some cooperatives.
 They cannot choose the buyer who offers the best price, or switch when their cooperative is going bankrupt if they wish to retain fairtrade status.
 Fairtrade deviates from the free market ideal of some economists.
 Brink Lindsey calls fairtrade a "misguided attempt to make up for market failures" that encourages market inefficiencies and overproduction.

 Fair trade harms other farmers

 Overproduction argument

 Critics argue that fair trade harms non-Fairtrade farmers.
 Fair trade claims that its farmers are paid higher prices and are given special advice on increasing yields and quality.
 Economists argue that if this is so, Fairtrade farmers will increase production.
-As the demand for coffee is highly elastic, a small increase in supply means a large fall in market price, so perhaps a million Fairtrade farmers get a higher price and 24 million others get a substantially lower price.
+As the demand for coffee is highly inelastic, a small increase in supply means a large fall in market price, so perhaps a million Fairtrade farmers get a higher price and 24 million others get a substantially lower price.
 Critics cite the example of farmers in Vietnam being paid a premium over the world market price in the 1980s, planting much coffee, then flooding the world market in the 1990s.
 The fair trade minimum price means that when the world market price collapses, it is the non-fair trade farmers, particularly the poorest, who have to cut down their coffee trees.
-This argument is supported by mainstream economists, not just free marketers.